Dependency Resolution

 Phase 1: Parse — Read root package.agent.json.
 If package.agent.lock exists and --frozen is set, skip to Phase 5 (locked install).

 Phase 2: Build requirement graph — Collect all dependencies, peerDependencies, and optionalDependencies into an initial requirement DAG.
-Each edge carries a version constraint.
+If the user selected any dependencyGroups, collect those groups' dependencies and systemDependencies into the same root requirement set.
+If the user selected any extras, collect those extras' dependencies and systemDependencies into the same root requirement set.
+Each dependency edge carries a version constraint.

 Phase 3: Resolve — For each unresolved requirement, in topological order: